 This Door only opens when you smile at it.
-Exploring the relationship between emotion and architecture.
+Exploring the relationship between emotional expression and cognitive computing.

-The ‘smiling door’ still in its development phase began with curiosity on how the internal space could reflect on the mood of its users, and this door was proposed as a one of its experiment.
+The ‘smiling door’ began with curiosity on how the internal space could reflect on the mood of its users, and this door was proposed as a one of its experiment.
 Door is a symbolic feature of the control which has only two binary states of either open or close.
 Built as a statement, focus of this project is to provide the audience an experience of what it feels like to have your emotions read and controlled by the computer.

 Featured on Fast Company design : https://www.fastcodesign.com/90107859/to-use-this-interface-just-smile by Katharine Schwab